16 Five Senses Activities + 30 5 Senses Books

 Time for Bed, Old House by Janet Costa Bates, illustrated by AG Ford

-When Issac stays overnight, Grandpop shows Issac how to put the house to bed.
-To help with his fears, Grandpop explains what is making the noises.
+When Issac stays overnight, Grandpop explains to Issac what is making the noises that Issac hears.
 Understanding reassures Issac and helps him not to feel afraid.
 Grandpop explains the dog walking on the hardwood, the wind blowing the swings, and the house’s stretching noises.
 Then, Grandpop asks Issac to read the house a bedtime story reading the pictures– and then, Issac listens to the noises and goes to sleep.

 Can Bears Ski? by Raymond Antrobus, illustrated by Polly Dunbar

 An excellent story about a bear who mishears (or can’t hear) when people speak to him.
 He thinks people ask him, “Can bears ski?”
 It’s very confusing to him as he misses what people are really saying.
-Eventually, his father takes him to an audiologist who tests him then helps him hear better with special aids.
+Eventually, his father takes him to an audiologist who tests him and then helps him hear better with special hearing aids.
 The author beautifully illuminates the process of testing and getting hearing aids in kid-friendly language.
-Endorsed by The American Society for Deaf Children because “it stresses the importance of full language and communication access for children” and shows deaf children represented.

 Why Are You So Quiet? by Jaclyn Desforges, illustrated by Risa Hugo